Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 You will see, that a very basic web api project has been created.
 Now we need to change the project to beta5, if it isn't already.
 Open the project.json and change all dependencies to beta5.
-Right-click the Project->Properties->Application and see, that the DNX version is beta5.
+Right-click the Project->Properties->Application and see, if the DNX version is beta5.
 The build number afterwards should not be important.

 ![](https://cloud.githubusercontent.com/assets/9350951/8604165/0f25e54c-267d-11e5-8c18-0f2b98924176.png)